josephwb/Translogrifier/README.md

 ==============
 Overview
 ---------------
-A lightweight program to remove samples from the results of an MCMC analysis.
+A lightweight program to remove samples from the (potentially replicated) results of an MCMC analysis.
 Samples may be either parameters or trees.
 Samples can undergo burnin and/or thinning.
 All values are in terms of number of samples (NOT generations).
 If the number of samples is unknown, the program can be used to count them.
 At the